 The core of a dolphin’s body is well insulated by a thick layer of blubber.
 Generally, a blubber layer is anywhere between ¾” to 1¼” thick.
 The thickness is related to the type of environment the dolphin lives in.
 Colder waters require a thicker blubber layer.
 The blubber is actually the modified third layer or “hypodermis” of a dolphin’s skin.
 Skin is made up of three layers: an epidermis (top layer), a dermis (middle layer) and a hypodermis (bottom layer).
 The surface layer, or epidermis, of a dolphin’s skin is ten times thicker than any land mammal, and serves as protection against the elements.
 Additionally, the entire top layer of skin sloughs off every two to four hours, helping the dolphin stay streamlined, moist and free of external attachments while traveling through the water.

-In addition to micro dermal ridges, a dolphin has very pliant skin.
+A dolphin has very pliant skin.
 When a dolphin reaches a certain speed while traveling through water, the typical smooth flow of water becomes more turbulent.
 A dolphin’s skin will actually ripple at accelerated speeds to counter the effect of turbulence as they travel through the water.

 Bald is beautiful, especially on a dolphin.
 However, being mammals, even dolphins have hair at one point in their life.
 When they are born, dolphins have whiskers on their rostrum.
 A dolphin’s whiskers are about one quarter inch long, and will fall out shortly after birth, as a result of water pressure.
 Even so, the follicular pits remain open.
 One can see these follicular pits on the rostrum of any dolphin.
 They probably serve some sort of sensory function, like the detection of speed or current.
 Some great whales and one type of river dolphin retain whiskers their entire lives.